MagTun/Smartplug-esp8266-turn-automatically-DIY-PM-filter-with-lufdaten-sensor/README.md

 # Turn automatically a PM filter with a smartplug (esp8266) based on the Lufdaten sensor data

 ## What you need
-1) a smart plug with tasmota already installed (you can find a list of plug with plug preinstalled with tasmota [here](https://templates.blakadder.com/plug.html)) or plug with an esp8266 (if you also managed to "brick" it go to the section "how to unbrick it?')
+1) a smart plug with tasmota already installed (you can find a list of plug with plug preinstalled with tasmota [here](https://templates.blakadder.com/plug.html)) or any smart plug with an esp8266 or esp8285* (if you managed to "brick" the plug, go to the section "how to unbrick it?')
-I bought mine on Aliexpress at 16€:  [ATHOM preflashed TASMOTA Smart Plug 16A](https://fr.aliexpress.com/item/4001230982267.html?spm=a2g0s.9042311.0.0.40696c375Omr8M) Smart
+I bought mine on Aliexpress at 16€:  [ATHOM preflashed TASMOTA Smart Plug 16A](https://fr.aliexpress.com/item/4001230982267.html?spm=a2g0s.9042311.0.0.40696c375Omr8M)

+    *) EPS8285 is equivalent to an ESP8266 embedded with 1MB Flash memory, therefore, ESP8285 uses the same set of SDK as ESP8266's, namely ESP8266 SDK)

 2) Build your luftadaten sensor
 (20$): https://sensor.community/en/